5 Common Data Quality Challenges (and How to Solve Them)

 Despite no clear pathway for becoming a data engineer, the role is highly in-demand at organizations across the United States.
 In fact, the number of open data engineering jobs grows by 35% year over year, according to LinkedIn’s 2020 U.S. Emerging Jobs Report.
 As a result, hiring can be a slow and arduous process—leaving most companies short-handed.

-The unfortunate consequence is that many data teams are doing triple duty: maintaining data pipelines, responding to inbound requests to integrate new data sources, and putting out data quality fires.
+The unfortunate consequence is that many data teams are doing triple duty: maintaining data infrastructure from ETL to transformation within data lakes and data warehouses to activation, responding to inbound requests to integrate new data sources and data sets, and putting out data quality fires.
 This leaves little time for higher-value projects that proactively address recurring problems.

 As demand for quality data grows within your company, you can’t afford to rely on labor-intensive methods for completing your core responsibilities.
 While new tooling isn’t the key to solving your staffing woes, the right data stack can buy you back time.
 Data observability tools, for example, shorten the time it takes to detect, investigate, and resolve data quality issues by an average of eight hours per week.